-VARANASI We commence the tour in the northern state of Uttar Pradesh in what some historians believe is one of the oldest occupied cities in the world – Varanasi.
+VARANASI.
+In the northern state of Uttar Pradesh is what some historians believe to be one of the oldest occupied cities in the world – Varanasi.
 Formerly known as Benares, Varanasi is regarded as the spiritual capital of India.
 The city draws Hindu pilgrims who bathe in the Ganges River’s sacred waters and perform funeral rites.
 There are over 2,000 temples to be found along the winding streets.
 In our opinion a vist to Varanasi is an absolute highlight of this photo tour.

 The tour ends in Varansai on Thursady March 12th, 2020